pifroggi/vs_colorfix/README.md

 Must be in RGBS or YUV444PS format.

 __*wavelets*__
 Number of wavelets, 5 seems to work best in most cases.
-It helps to increase generalization of the averaging effect and can reduce artifacts in the output.
 Higher means a more global color match.
 Wider bloom/bleed and less local color precision.
 Lower means a more local color match.
 Smaller bloom/bleed and more artifacts.
-Too low and the reference image will become visible.
+Too low and the reference clip will become visible.